DougTrajano/ToChiquinho/docs/dataset/annotation.en.md

 ##### Profanity/Obscene

-The comment has obscene, vulgar, pornographic, etc. words.
+The comment has obscene, vulgar, pornographic, etc.

 ##### Racism